 What is the Japanese Candlestick Chart?

-This type of graph began to be used in Japan in the middle of the seventeenth century as a means to predict the movements in the price of rice and in this way to be able to establish Futures contracts based on this grain that was profitable for the trader.
-Initially in Japan receipts were issued for these rice futures contracts and these receipts were traded through a secondary market.
+This type of graph began to be used in Japan in the middle of the seventeenth century as a means to predict the price of rice and, in this way, to establish Futures contracts based on this grain that was profitable for the trader.
+Initially, in Japan, receipts were issued for these rice futures contracts, and these receipts were traded through a secondary market.
 Because it was rice that did not belong to anyone, it was known as empty rice.

-Every day the use of Japanese candlestick charts becomes more relevant for traders who base their strategies on technical analysis as they are very versatile.
-For this reason, they are used as basic analysis tools in multiple systems of technical analysis of financial markets.
+Every day, Japanese candlestick charts become more relevant for traders who base their strategies on technical analysis as they are very versatile.
+For this reason, they are used as essential analysis tools in multiple systems of technical analysis of financial markets.

-In general, Japanese candlestick charts display the same information as bar charts but use a format that is easier to interpret and is more appealing to the user at the same time.
-Candlestick charts indicate the price range from the highest point to the lowest point by means of a vertical line.
-Likewise, in these graphs, the large block located in the middle (the body of the candle) indicates the range between the opening and closing prices during a given period of time.
-In case the block or body of the candle has a dark color such as red or black, it means that the asset closed at a lower price with which it opened (bearish candle).
-If the color of the body of the candle is light, such as green or white, this indicates that the price of the asset closed at a higher price than it opened (bullish candle).
+In general, Japanese candlestick charts display the same information as bar charts but use a format that is easier to interpret and more appealing to the user at the same time.
+Candlestick charts employ a vertical line to indicate the price range from the highest point to the lowest point.
+Likewise, in these graphs, the large block in the middle (the candle’s body) indicates the range between the opening and closing prices during a given period.
+In case the block or body of the candle has a dark color, such as red or black, it means that the asset closed at a lower price with which it opened (bearish candle).
+On the other hand, if the color of the body of the candle is light, such as green or white, this indicates that the price of the asset closed at a higher price than it opened (bullish candle).

 In the following image, you can see two candles, one with a green body (the asset closed with a higher price than it opened) and another with a dark red body.
-The upper part of the red block indicates the opening price while the lower part indicates the closing price.
-For the green body candle, the top part indicates the closing price and the bottom part the opening price, which means in this case that the price during that period rose.
+The upper part of the red block indicates the opening price, while the lower part indicates the closing price.
+For the green body candle, the top part shows the closing price and the bottom part the opening price, which means, in this case, that the price during that period rose.

-Candlestick charts are intended to provide a visual aid, as they contain the same information as a bar chart.
+Candlestick charts provide a visual aid containing the same information as a bar chart.
 The advantages of the candle chart over other types of charts are as follows: